The British press has reacted favourably to Prince William’s rather extreme new haircut which appears to have been chosen to hide his hair loss.

 As many men know there is an alternative to the “grin and bear it” approach to losing one’s hair.
 For those happy with how they look without hair, a shaved head can be a quick solution.
 For those who would prefer to keep theirs, a tailored hair loss treatment course can help to stabilise shedding, encourage new hair growth and prevent baldness through consistent use.

-Male pattern baldness has two MHRA and FDA approved medications – finasteride 1mg and minoxidil – which are oral (finasteride) and topical (minoxidil) drugs with complementary actions.
+Male pattern baldness has two MHRA-licensed and FDA-approved medications – finasteride 1mg and minoxidil – which are oral (finasteride) and topical (minoxidil) drugs with complementary actions.

 Belgravia offers clients bespoke hair loss solutions based on their unique pattern of thinning, medical profile and lifestyle requirements.
 These include appropriate formulations of high strength minoxidil to encourage accelerated hair growth when applied directly to the scalp where needed and has been seen to be particularly useful when dealing with stubborn hair loss.